- Motivations For Selling A Business

 Math can be daunting to some people and there is a lot of math that will come up when looking at the financial statements of a business.
 Don’t let this sway you as it’s important to understand when buying a business.
 We recommend reading the book Financial Intelligence from the Harvard Business Press to help you understand the language.

 Not being scared of numbers will actually serve you well.
 These numbers will tell a story.
-They show how well the business was managed in the past three years, they can show you how happy the employees are, they can point to any potential issues you may encounter.
+The past three years' management of the business, employee satisfaction, and potential issues are all revealed through these.

 At the most basic level, every buyer should: